outscale/csonpath/CONTRIBUTING.md

 ### 📘 Documentation

-- Improvements to `README.md`, `variable.md`, or command examples are always helpful.
+- Improvements to `README.md`, examples are always helpful.
 - Keep the tone consistent with other OUTSCALE projects.

 ### 🧪 Tests